AFASSoftware/maquette/_posts/2014-12-29-Why-a-new-virtual-DOM-Framework.md

 ---
 layout: default
-title: A new virtual dom framework
+title: Why a new virtual DOM framework
 ---
-# A new virtual dom framework
+# Why a new virtual DOM framework

 There are many virtual DOM frameworks to choose from already.
 React is widely used, Mithril is very good, many others look promising as well.